ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

 The above APIs in `crypto/tls` allow us to perform a TLS handshake and
 observe its results.
-The `crypto/tls` library is quite limited and this
+The `crypto/tls` library is quite limited, and this
 [caused TLS fingerprinting issues in the
 past](https://ooni.org/post/making-ooni-probe-android-more-resilient/).
 To overcome this issue we devised two solutions: